-MATH 147 Finite Mathematics 5 (55/0)
+MATH 147 Finite Mathematics (55/0)

 This course introduces the student to applications of linear functions in business; applications of matrices to systems of equations, linear programming and optimization, game theory, Markov chains, Leontiff input/output models, etc; introduction to probability and decision analysis.
-Prerequisite: Appropriate scores in the BBCC Mathematics Assessment or successful completion of MATH 099.
-SQR MS
+Prerequisite: Appropriate scores in the BBCC Mathematics Assessment or successful completion of MATH 099, SQR MS

-MATH& 148 Business Calculus 5 (55/0)
+MATH& 148 Business Calculus (55/0)

-Introductory Calculus for business and economics students.
-Includes an introduction to rates of change, differentiation, integration, areas, and appropriate calculus techniques.
-Includes applications to marginal analysis in economics, optimization, and other relevant applications.
+This is an introductory calculus course for business and economics students.
+It includes an introduction to rates of change, differentiation, integration, areas, and appropriate calculus techniques.
+There are also applications to marginal analysis in economics, optimization and other relevant applications..
 Prerequisite: MATH& 141, placement in the class or instructor permission.
 SQR MS

-MATH& 151 Calculus I 5 (55/0)
+MATH& 151 Calculus I (55/0)